sanhaus/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

 ## Full subdomain delegation {#full-subdomain-delegation}

 Control Panel allows you to fully delegate a subdomain to Adobe Campaign.
-To do this, follow these steps:
+To do this, follow the steps below.

+ >[!NOTE]
+ >
+ >If you do not have any subdomain configured for Adobe, the first subdomain you will set up will be considered as a **primary subdomain**.
+PTR records (the domain name associated to the IP address) will be generated from that subdomain, and you will not be able to change them.

 1. In the **[!UICONTROL Subdomains & Certificates]** card, select the desired production instance, then click **[!UICONTROL Setup new subdomain]**.